Run a generator indoors during a power outage

 Not unplugging electrical appliances if power is lost

 Unplugging your appliances will prevent any potential damage from a power surge once power is restored.
-Do you know you can save hundreds of dollars by following these energy saving tips.

 Turn off your TV or radio

-When your favorite TV or radio show are interrupted because of severe weather updates, don’t just turn your device off, pay attention to the weather forecast.
+When your favourite TV or radio show are interrupted because of severe weather updates, don’t just turn your device off, pay attention to the weather forecast.
 This will help you make an educated decision for your own safety.

 Open the windows

 Some people open their windows during a storm because they believe that the pressure will equalize and the windows won’t shatter.
 This is a myth!
 According to experts, opening the windows will only allow the strong winds into the house.
-The bottom line is – don’t open your windows.
+The bottom line is—don’t open your windows.
 It’s a waste of time!

 Don’t get shocked in a flooded basement

-The water in a flooded basement probably isn’t electrified by your home’s electrical lines.
-But it could be.
+The water in a flooded basement probably isn’t electrified by your home’s electrical lines—but it could be.
 So instead of finding out the hard way, just consider it an energized pool of instant death until you call your utility company to disconnect your power.
 Then you can dive in.
 And after the water is gone, remember that anything electrical in the basement may still be wet, damaged and dangerous.
 So it’s best to leave the basement power off until your utility company or an electrician gives you the OK.

 Next, learn what happens when you get struck by lightning.